 I’ll start with the things given to me by Nick’s mom, which I brought home in my suitcase after our visit to the west coast in June.

 I didn’t get the whole story behind this beautiful jet necklace, that had been my mother-in-law’s and that she thought I would like.
 I tried to decline taking such a pretty item from her, but she insisted that she wanted to give it to me.
 So, I was thrilled to accept it.

 Then when I got it home, I more closely looked at the box in which it came and saw that it came from a place called ‘Aldringham Craft Market, NR Leiston, Suffolk’.
 I knew this was in England because we once visited Nick’s grandmother’s former home there.
-I could find no information on the Aldringham craft market, except a 10 year old mention in a scanned copy of a book about The Hidden Places in East Anglia, which stated that the market had opened in 1958.
-There was no mention of it having closed however since there is no current listing for it, I assume it did.
+I could find no information on the Aldringham Craft Market, except for a 10 year old mention in a scanned copy of a book about The Hidden Places in East Anglia, which stated that the market had opened in 1958.
+There was no mention of it having closed, however, since there is no current listing for it, I assume it did.

-With that news I became a bit nervous to wear it, as now I know that it is somewhat of a family heirloom.
-But it seems very sturdy and the pieces are stuck fast, so I will wear it although I’ll be careful not to let it swing around and possibly bang into something as longer necklaces are known to do.
+With that news I became a bit nervous to wear it, since now I know that it is somewhat of a family heirloom.
+But, it seems very sturdy and the pieces are glued in tightly, so I will wear it although I’ll be careful not to let it swing around and possibly bang into something.

 The second secondhand gift I received from my mother-in-law followed a discussion about my love of the interestingly shaped everyday cutlery we were using in their home, that Nick says is the only set he ever remembers as a child.
 I’ve never seen anything shaped like these pieces so commented on it.
 After I did, his mom presented me this box of two cocktail forks from the set.
 Apparently they had purchased some extra ones and she was happy to let me have them.
 I love them.